 You know I’m a mason jar salad lover.
 Here’s my tutorial just in case you’re like “what the heck is a mason jar salad?”
 Anyway, sometimes I don’t want to commit to the same salad every single day.
 In this case, I’ll still prepare the salad ingredients but will store them separately in the refrigerator.
 The food is still ready to eat but I can get creative and have variety.
 Check out my post on make-ahead salad bars for more information and inspiration.

 Those are the 5 things I do to keep meal prep simple.
-Some weeks I do all of them other weeks I do one.
+Some weeks I do them all and other weeks I do one.
 Ultimately, my weekly meal prep depends on my schedule.

 What meal prep tips do you have?
 I would love to answer your questions too so if you have any meal prep questions then list them below.